 Polski-Fiat 125p

 Polski-Fiat 125p photographed in Krakova Poland in 2008.
 Polski-Fiat 125 was based on Fiat 125 and produced in Poland under licence from Fiat.
 Production continued from 1968 until 1991.
-The car in the picture is from mid 1970´s.
+The car in the picture is probably from 1980´s.

 Polski-Fiat 125p